roman-milk/roman-milk.github.io/just-a-cumrag.md

+===

- ****** Just A Cumrag Ch.
-04 ****** bysex4every1© "God damned Malcolm."
+"God damned Malcolm."
 I said as I grabbed a paper towel nearby and wiped his juicy cum rope off my skirt; the little bastard had blatantly violated the only restriction I had imposed.
 On top of that, he vanished as soon as he had gathered his clothes; so it was up to me to clean up all of his cum, which took me nearly ten minutes and about as many paper towels.

  At least he had the common sense to stay in his room for another couple of hours.
 In fact, I didn't see him again until I called him down for dinner.
 He took his sweet time coming down and as a result I was already sitting down, eating, when he walked into the kitchen.
 When he eventually walked in, I was hardly surprised to see his large, swollen cock hanging obscenely over the waistband of his boxers.
 Just like before, the poor thing looked like he had been beating it for quite some time.
 I sipped from my red wine as I glanced at it.
 God, just the sight of it made me horny as hell.
 He walked up to me, jacking off furiously, aiming his swollen cock at my bare left arm.